 Risk-based authentication

 As mentioned previously, risk-based authentication based on rich data is a key feature of 3-D Secure 2.0.
-If the issuer determines the transaction is low-risk, they can bypass full authentication altogether – this is referred to as “frictionless flow”.
-If the issuer decides to go ahead with full authentication, this triggers what is known as the “challenge flow”, which more closely mirrors the 3DS 1.0 workflow.
+If the issuer determines the transaction is low-risk, they can bypass full authentication, which is called the “frictionless flow.”
+If the issuer opts for full authentication, it triggers the “challenge flow,” which closely resembles the 3DS 1.0 workflow.

 The main difference between 3DS 1.0 and the 3DS 2.0 challenge flow is in how the cardholder interacts with the issuer.
 Firstly, redirecting the shopper from the merchant’s web page is not necessary any more as the interaction can be handled in an iFrame on the merchant’s website.
 Secondly, as detailed above the authentication itself offers more options, such as in-app, biometric, two-factor via SMS, knowledgebased or more.
 This mechanism is controlled by the issuer.

-Under 3DS 2.0, shoppers will also be able to whitelist their most trusted merchants – as long as the issuer has also whitelisted those merchants.
+Under 3DS 2.0, shoppers will also be able to allowlist their most trusted merchants – as long as the issuer has also allowlisted those merchants.
 While this results in increased friction on the first visit to that merchant, subsequent visits will use “frictionless flow” while ensuring that shoppers remain fully protected.

 How will AllSecure support 3-D Secure 2.0?